 NBASLH Board of Directors

-Kia Noelle Johnson, Ph.D., CCC-SLP, Chair
+Kia Noelle Johnson, Ph.D., CCC-SLP, Past Chair

-Term 2020-2023
+Term 2023-2024

 Kia Noelle Johnson, Ph.D., CCC-SLPis the Associate Director of the Arthur M. Blank Center for Stuttering Education and Research Satellite in Atlanta, Georgia through the University of Texas at Austin.
 She completed her doctoral studies at Vanderbilt University (Nashville, TN) where she earned a Ph.D. in Hearing and Speech Sciences.
 She received her bachelor’s and master’s degree in Communication Disorders from Howard University (Washington, DC) and Truman State University (Kirksville, MO), respectively.
 Dr. Johnson specializes in childhood stuttering and holds a Certificate of Clinical Competence as a Speech-Language Pathologist with the American Speech-Language-Hearing Association (ASHA) as well as state licensure with Texas and Georgia.
 Aside from teaching undergraduate and graduate courses, she presents her research at local, national, and international scholarly conferences and has first-authored and co-authored many research publications.